-- According to the Bureau of Labor Statistics, the average annual salary for Automotive Service Technicians and Mechanics is \$39,550. - Jobs for Automotive Service Technicians and Mechanics are expected to increase 6% annually from 2016-2026. - Employment opportunities are available in the following areas: automotive service, oil changes, tire service, small engine service and repair, equipment service and repair and motorcycle/recreational vehicle service and repair.
+- According to the Bureau of Labor Statistics, the average annual salary for Automotive Service Technicians and Mechanics is \$46,760 in 2020. - Employment opportunities are available in the following areas: automotive service, oil changes, tire service, small engine service and repair, equipment service and repair and motorcycle/recreational vehicle service and repair.